red-gate/SocV5UserSessions/README.md

 1. Using your source control tool create a branch from `master` called `split-name`.
 2. Solve the set problem, [or use this SQL](/examples/split-name.sql).
 3. Use the migrations tab in SQL Source Control to create and commit a migration script covering your change.
-4. Push to your branch, **but don't merge to yet**.
+4. Push to your branch, **don't merge to master yet**.
+5. Switch to the `master` branch, start with a new database or revert your changes.

 ### Merging
-Now that you have created a few branches we can test merging by bringing all three of these branches onto `master` using your source control and merging tools.
+Now that you have created a few branches we can test merging by bringing all three of these branches onto `master`.
+###### Instructions
+1. You can use source tree to merge each of the three branches: `express-shipping`, `scottish-independence` and `split-name`.
+2. When merging you may have conflicts, such as:
+  1. `DeploymentOrder.json`, this file will often conflict when merging branches with migration scripts.
+In general you want to take both.
+You can find for more help [here](www.red-gate.com/SOC4/order-file-more-info).
+  2. `this.compare.empty-to-end-of-block.patch` This file should describe the end state after both changes you are merging.
+3. Push your commits to `master`